 Slow down for poor weather conditions or uneven roads and increase your following distance to at least four seconds.
 Remember that the distance required to stop increases in wet or slippery conditions.

-Don't speed up as someone is trying to pass you.
-Help the other driver get back into your lane by slowing down and making room.
+Maintain your speed or slow down as someone is trying to pass you.
+Help the other driver get back into your lane by making room.

-Be realistic about your travel time and plan your trip beforehand.
+Plan your trip beforehand and be realistic about your travel time.
 Increasing your speed does not decrease travel time in a meaningful way, so if you're running late, accept the delay.
 Better late than never.